ImGJUser1/Journii/README.md

 │   │   ├── stores/
 │   │   │   ├── app-store.ts
 │   ├── package.json
+│   ├── tsconfig.json
 ├── CONTRIBUTING.md
 ├── .gitignore
 ├── README.md
+├── tree.txt

+Monetization
+Journii is exploring listing on Dealsbe to offer exclusive discounts for developers and startups.
+Check out our deal to access premium features like AI-powered cultural recommendations and real-time transit routing!
 Contributing
 We welcome contributions!
 Please read CONTRIBUTING.md for guidelines on how to contribute, including coding standards and pull request processes.
 Support the Project